jiwonz/rbx-koact/README.md

 Koact also enables UI development in Roblox in a similar way to React.

 # Note
-This project was not developed using rojo (I just wanted to develop on Roblox Studio :D, And this makes it easy to insert as a submodule into the kolloid framework)
+- This project was not developed using rojo (I just wanted to develop on Roblox Studio :D, And this makes it easy to insert as a submodule into the kolloid framework)
+- I'm thinking about using wally package manager soon

 # Features
 - React-like development pattern and code styles